 I used a very nicely seasoned cast iron skillet for this recipe.
 I do recommend that you use something similar to prevent the delicate fish sticking to the pan.
 You could also use a nonstick pan as well. 🙂

-After frying the fish, add the coconut milk and allow to simmer for around 10 minutes or so, to allow the flavors to infuse.
+After frying the fish pieces, add the coconut milk and allow to simmer just under a medium heat for around 10 minutes or so, to allow the flavors to infuse.
 Then add salt to taste.

 How To Serve This Delicious Tilapia

 I believe this dish is best served with basmati rice, the king of rices!
-The rice tastes so delicious bathed in the sauce.
+Combine rice with the curry sauce and the taste is incredible!

 Here are two versions of Cachumber to choose from: